christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 test.equals(multiply(add(4, 4), 2), 16)
 ```

-And they can easily be used in a declarative manner, here with two other pure functions.
+And they can easily be used in a declarative manner.

 ```javascript